bleaktwig/yuadrem-wiki/docs/index.md

 ***Pictured:***
 *Old world migration map of Yuadrem, drawn in 787 A.S. by the Fremite Monastery in Uvarme.
 It includes all known mass movements of people from the [Ird Diaspora](history.md#war-of-spring) of ~80 B.S. to the Na'anian migration of 445 A.S.
 Migrations after the Penance are not pictured.
 The authors separated the four kins (and gats from irds) using colored lines.*

 The peoples of Yuadrem are separated into four distinct kins.
-Each kin was created by a different godtree, and each was then further divided by ethnic differences.
+Each kin was created by a different god-tree, and each was then further divided by ethnic differences.
 These differences led to the formation of nations during the Golden Age<!-- TODO.
 Link. -->, the erosion of which later led to the [sumis](isolas/fesh_peninsula/ane-kene.md#buda-and-sumi).

 * [Humes](kins/hume.md), born from Et, are as adaptable as their creator.
 They became the dominant kin in Yuadrem after the Schism, and remain in this position even after the Penance.
 * [Imates](kins/imate.md), born from Om, are hardy nomads that roam the remaining forests of Yuadrem.
 Decimated by both the War of Spring and posterior genocides, they have proven to be a deceptively hardy people.
 * [Oths](kins/oth.md) are a moth-like kin, a quiet people with a natural tendency towards knowledge.
-Created by the godtree [Tol](religion/godtrees/tol.md), they're often seen as enigmatic as their creator.
+Created by the god-tree [Tol](religion/godtrees/tol.md), they're often seen as enigmatic as their creator.
 * [Barkskins](kins/barkskin.md) are bone and wood golems, animated by the [god-tree Tek](religion/godtrees/tek.md).
 While often considered too aggressive for peaceful interaction, an alliance has been recently broken between them and the sumi of Fremit<!-- TODO.
 Link. -->.

 <!-- TODO.
 Maybe talk a bit about each kin and their relevant migrations. -->